luca-s/mpi-master-slave/README.rst

             return (task, ret)

-The master doesn't have any interesting code, it simply has to pass the task type to the slave
+The master simply passes the task type to the slave together with the task specific data.

 .. code:: python